Unclaimed luggage piles up at airports following Southwest cancellations

 "There is no relief in sight," he continued.
 "It's impossible to guess when things are getting back to normal."

-On Tuesday, Southwest Airlines CEO Bob Jordan publicly apologized to its customers.
-Jordan said that the airline decided to cancel flights "after days of trying to operate as much of our full schedule across the busy holiday weekend," and said he has contacted U.S. Secretary of Transportation, Pete Buttigieg.
+On Tuesday, Southwest Airlines CEO Bob Jordan publicly apologized to customers.
+Jordan said the airline decided to cancel flights "after days of trying to operate as much of our full schedule across the busy holiday weekend," and said he has contacted U.S. Secretary of Transportation Pete Buttigieg.

 "I want everyone who is dealing with the problems we've been facing, whether you haven't been able to get to where you need to go or you're one of our heroic employees caught up in a massive effort to stabilize the airline, to know is that we're doing everything we can to return to a normal operation," Jordan said in the video.
 "And please also hear that I'm truly sorry."

-Bri Murphy, and her husband, Peter Ferguson, planned to fly from Nashville to Denver on Christmas Day.
-While at the airport, the pair watched Southwest continue to delay their flight before eventually cancelling it altogether.
+Bri Murphy and her husband, Peter Ferguson, planned to fly from Nashville, Tenn., to Denver on Christmas Day.
+While at the airport, the pair watched Southwest continue to delay their flight before eventually canceling it altogether.
 Now, they're waiting to get on another flight.

 But their luggage, the pair soon found out, did make it to Denver without them.
 Murphy's father-in-law, who lives in Denver, was able to drive to the airport and find two of their suitcases.
 But a third — containing Christmas gifts and Murphy's medication — is still somewhere in the pile.